 Richard Trist, B.A., Drama and Theatre Studies, Goldsmiths, University of London; M.A., Philosophy, King's College London.

-Areas of Interest: aesthetics of theatre and performance; theatre and philosophy; ethics of theatre criticism; phenomenology of performance; text, language, and performance.
+Areas of Specialization: 20th Century theatre; performance and aesthetics Areas of Interest: Nietzsche and art; theatre and philosophy; ethics of theatre criticism; text, language, and performance.

 Buck Wanner, B.A., Dance, Columbia University; M.A.
 Performance Studies, New York University.